Parimalauda/HTML-CSS/portfolio card/README.md

 # Portfolio Card

-A sleek, responsive portfolio card built with HTML and CSS to showcase your skills, projects, and contact information in a clean and modern design.
+A sleek, responsive portfolio card built with HTML and CSS to showcase skills, projects, and contact information in a clean and modern design.

 ## Features